johnny13/hui/README.md

-HUI - Classy like a Lady
+hui - Classy like a Lady
 ======

-HUI [Huement User Interface] can adapt to viewport sizes, and has multiple fallbacks for various end user systems.
-It also supports a standard touch interface from the get go, and can be easily integrated into any project, online or offline, anywhere supporting javascript and css.
+hui [Huement User Interface] can adapt to viewport sizes, and has multiple fallbacks for various end user systems.
+It also supports a standard touch interface from the get go, and can be easily integrated into any project, online or offline.
+Basically a great option for any project supporting javascript and css.

-## Why HUI?
+## Why hui?
-HUI aims to make your design process two things, Simple & Stylish.
+hui aims to make your design process two things, Simple & Stylish.
 It does this by breaking things into a smaller pieces.

-A Neat Modular Structure. separate script, design and basic UI/UX elements.

-#### Area 1| CSS Internals
+#### Area 1| Internals  Controls

-Items like Browser Resets.
-HTML5 Shiv's, and Internet Explorer 8 Compatibility.
+Items like Browser Resets, Media Queries, HTML5 Fallbacks & Shiv's, and oldIE Fixers.

-#### Area 2| CSS Theme and Widgets
+#### Area 2| CSS Theme and  JS Widgets

 Items like Typography, Colors, Modal Windows, and the likes.

-#### Area 3| Javascript Library
+#### Area 3| Plugin Library

 All the required code to make everything sing.

-## Install HUI
+## Install hui

-HUI is HTTPS:// and CDN ready to get it on out of the box.
+hui is HTTPS:// and CDN ready to get it on out of the box.
 Style sheet wise, the Minimal 25kb-ish CSS_Base is required (hui-min-latest.css).
 For a totally custom build, load a full theme.
 Along with the basic CSS style elements, tap into all default widgets and displays.
 Full Theme information can be found at [hui.huement.com/themes/](http://hui.huement.com/themes/)